Innovation Without Inclusion Is Just Imitation

 Co-Creating: Nothing about us without us and everything is about us

+Inclusive innovation starts at the beginning - with the people most impacted.
 From policy to product, inclusive innovation means co-creating with the people most impacted.
 Not later.
 From the start.

 An entrepreneur built an operating system for blind users—without asking them first.
 It turned out they just wanted mainstream systems to be designed accessibly.
 (The Tech Genius Case Story)